cemleme/gridiron_privacy_terms/docs/privacy.md

 We do not knowingly collect personal information from children.
 The game has no accounts, no chat, no messaging, no content uploads, and no way for a child to give us information.
 The app's store listings are rated for a general audience.

-If you are a parent or guardian and believe a child has provided personal information through the game, contact us at **[CONTACT EMAIL]** and we will help.
+If you are a parent or guardian and believe a child has provided personal information through the game, contact us at our email and we will help.

 Because the game shows advertising, we recommend that parents review their device's ad-personalisation settings, as described in section 6.